DevClate/EntraFIDOFinder/README.md

 # Find information on more than 1 AAGUID
 "973446ca-e21c-9a9b-99f5-9b985a67af0f", "50a45b0c-80e7-f944-bf29-f552bfa2e048" | Find-FIDOKey

-# Import multiple AAGUID from a file (.xslx, .csv, and .txt)
+# Import multiple AAGUID from a file (.xlsx, .csv, and .txt)
 Find-FIDOKey -AAGUIDFile "aaguid.xlsx"

 # Find your databse version and compare to newest version